The Ultimate GTM Checklist: B2B SaaS Edition

 Buyer Personas

-Identifying buyer personas before your product launch ensures you know how to sell your product.
+Identifying before your product launch ensures you know how to sell your product.
 This is because buyer personas define who your prospects are.
 Buyer personas refer to fictitious profiles created to represent your desired customer base.
 These profiles can cover demographics, pain points, behaviors, jobs, goals, and careers.

 Value Matrix

-The value matrix conveys the purpose (and value) of your product or service to your audience.
-Additionally, it helps you communicate the value of product or service features to stakeholders.
+The value matrix conveys your product or service’s purpose (and value) to your audience.
+It also helps you communicate the value of product or service features to stakeholders.

 Optimized Messaging